 The distinction and separation of the kingdom of God from the kingdoms of this world is a major doctrinal the me throughout Scripture.
 Therefore Christian believers are urged to maintain their personal witness as ambassadors for Christ, shining as lights in a dark world, being in the world but not of the world.

 The church universal is the collective entity of all believers who through faith in Christ have been born again by the Spirit of God, and called out from the world.
 The local church is a group of such believers meeting locally for worship, fellowship and service, being are presentation of the body of Christ, who is the Head and cornerstone of the church.
 Believers are commanded in the Scriptures to assemble on a regular basis, to celebrate the Lord’s table, to baptise new believers, to encourage each other in the Lord, to rehearse and uphold Bible truth, to recognise spiritual gifts and callings, appoint leaders, to collect and distribute gifts to the needy and generally support the cause of the great commission of Jesus Christ.

 The family is the first divinely appointed institution and the basic unit of human society, stemming from the holy marriage union between a man and his wife.
 Our church affirms the sanctity of marriage and the importance of supporting the family unit after the Biblical pattern.

 In the Bible God has revealed to us his plan for the future.
-According to His promise, Jesus Christ will return personally and visibly in His glory to the earth.
-The present Pastor of the Newcastle Tabernacle views the Endtimes Doctrines from a Premillennial perspective.
+According to His promise, Jesus Christ will return personally for His Bride the Church before the coming time of tribulation on earth.

 The Baptism of Believers Only by Immersion